I hope you're not tired of cookies since Christmas was just a couple of weeks…

 There are a lot of tips and tricks I share in this video so be sure to watch it!

-To make these stacked hearts, I cut off the bottom of a heart shaped cookie as shown.
+To make these stacked hearts, I cut off the bottom of a heart shaped cookie as shown in the video.

 I used different sized hearts in these!
 Place cookies on a silicone mat.
 Bake for 10 minutes at 350F.
 Let cool, then remove and frost if desired.